connorellis/techtest/README.md

 ```

 ## Execution

-You can run the script directly
+This project is a CLI based and you can run the following commands to test the project
 ```bash
 # Show help page
 python3 src/main/python/tech_test.py -h